PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/utility.md

 ## Synopsis

-Utility is the catch-all category for individual commands that do not fit into any more specific category or would be a category ontu themselves.
+Utility is the catch-all category for individual commands and features that do not fit into any more specific category or would be a category ontu themselves.

 ## Commands